Web scraping and alternative data for financial markets

-Well, first of all, we need to understand that funds have all their own strategy for studying the markets and this impact what they are looking for.
+Well, first of all, we need to understand that funds have their own strategy for studying the markets and this impacts what they are looking for.

 Over simplifying, we can divide the funds into two macro-categories, quantitative and fundamentals, knowing that many funds fall in the shades between these two poles, mixing the two strategies.

 Basically, fundamental investors study economics and learn about the economics, the business model, and risk factors for a single company, in a sort of bottom-up approach.
 Quants try to elaborate complex machine learning models fueled by a lot of data, trying to spot correlations between data ingested and the stock market, in a top-down approach.

 As you can imagine, the two approaches require different types of data.
 For fundamentals, the dataset can be very specific to a stock ticker but it should tell something valuable about the business model of the target stock.
 For quants instead, since they need data for training some ML models, it should have some history (typically some years, how many depends on the market you’re covering and their model needs) and many stocks covered, otherwise, it could be inefficient to add your data to the model for only few stocks.